 - Include Tech Spikes in your estimations (i.e. an allocation of time for developers to research and de-risk a particularly complex or unfamiliar part of the project);

 - Add an allocation factor to the estimation (i.e. a calculated time factor that a development team spends during the work week on task outside of the project); and

 - Consider the Cone of Uncertainty when estimating.

-For more information on how you can apply some of these risk management strategies to your project, you can read our article on [managing expectations and uncertainties in software development]().
+For more information on how you can apply some of these risk management strategies to your project, you can read our article on How do you manage expectations in software development?.

 2. Scope Variations